WDXB: WWWB-FM

 On March 28, 1962, the station signed on as WWWB-FM.
 It was the FM counterpart to WWWB AM 1360 (now WIXI), owned by Bankhead Broadcasting.
 It was powered at 27,000 watts, a fraction of its current output.

-WWWB-FM was a small-market radio station that served only Jasper and parts of northwest Alabama playing country music.
+WWWB-FM was a small-market radio station that was licensed to Jasper, located 40 miles northwest of Birmingham.
+The station's signal covered mainly rural northwest Alabama, and it played country music.
 In 1986, WDBB-TV in Tuscaloosa erected a new transmission tower near the border of Jefferson County and Tuscaloosa County to enable its signal to cover the Birmingham TV market.
 WWWB-FM's owners saw it as an opportunity for their FM station.

 WZBQ and WOWC

 WWWB-FM began broadcasting off the new WDBB tower and dropped country music for Top 40.
 The call sign was changed to WZBQ and the station was known on the air as "Z-102".

 While Z-102 was successful in the smaller Tuscaloosa market, it did not make a big impact in Birmingham.
-Birmingham had two other Top 40 stations at the time (WAPI-FM/I-95 and WKXX/Kicks 106) and Gadsden's WQEN/Q-104 covered most of the market as well.
+Birmingham had two other Top 40 stations at the time (WAPI-FM and WKXX) and Gadsden's WQEN covered most of the market as well.
 WZBQ continued with its Top 40 format throughout the rest of the 1980s and into the early 1990s.
 In early 1994, the format was changed to oldies, and the station was renamed Cool 102.5.

 In August 1994, new owners dropped the oldies format in favor of country and changed the call letters to WOWC.
 The station was known on the air as Wow Country 102 and began broadcasting from studios in Birmingham.
 "Wow Country" was the first direct challenge presented to the Birmingham market's top-rated station, WZZK, in nearly eight years.
 However, due to signal limitations presented from broadcasting from a tower 30 miles west of Birmingham, WOWC initially enjoyed only marginal success.